 Frequently Asked Questions by Visitor Status Applicants

 Visitor status applications may be submitted April 15-June 15.
 An early application is encouraged to ensure the timely processing of all documents.
 Supporting documents (i.e., spring grades and recommendations) may arrive after the deadline.
 Note that most of our decisions will have been made by early July.
 Decisions cannot be made until after spring grades are reported.
 Time is of the essence.
-Applicants may fax their spring grade reports to (510) 643-6222 to expedite the process.
+Applicants should email their spring grades to firstname.lastname@example.org.

 On average, we receive 20-25 applications for five visitor places.
 Admission is based almost solely on a compelling need to be at Berkeley.